emadadel4/ITT/README.md

 <p dir="auto"><strong>Fork or Clone the repo</strong>
-    Open itt directory in powershell and type
+    Open itt directory in powershell and choose what you will added
 </p>

 **Use this Command to add new App**